rakutentech/leofs_docs/faq_2.rst

 -----------

 * NFS implemantation with LeoFS v1.1 is a subset of |NFSv3|.
 Lock manager protocol, ``Authentication``, and ``Owner/Permission`` management are NOT covered.
+* The `ls` command may take too much time when the target directory have lots of child.
+We're planning to provide better performance with LeoFS v.1.2.
 * If you use LeoFS with NFS, you should set the size of a chunked object in LeoFS to 1MB (1048576Bytes), otherwise the efficiency of disk utilization can be decreased.

 See Also: